evenevan/export-ms-teams-chats/README.md

 ## Contribute

 Feel free to contribute and make this script better!
-Licensed is MIT
+License is MIT

 ## Ideas